HOW PRICE KILLS PROFITS

 A customer cares only about getting his problem solved – in other words, about the value he gets from the product.
-Each competitor offers a unique set of features and support meant to solve the customer's problem.
+Each competitor offers a unique set of features and support meant to solve the customer’s problem.
 The customer weighs each solution and makes a choice.
 If need be, the customer uses relative pricing – the difference between the price of his first choice and the price of his next-best alternative – to make his final elimination.
-From a customer's perspective, the primary role of pricing is to qualify difference in value among his alternatives.
+From a customer’s perspective, the primary purpose of a price is to qualify difference in value among his alternatives.

 Most customers make their buying decisions long before differences in price become a factor.
 Interviewed in focus groups, customers may assert that they made a buying decision on the basis of price.
 But when you isolate in most decisions, and talk through in most decisions, each level of the buying decision with an individual customer, it rapidly becomes clear that price was not the main determinant in most decisions.
 A customer knows he must pay something to get his problem solved, and he spends most of his buying effort evaluating the quality of the solutions, rather than the prices.
 Low prices alone rarely decide the customer.
 Few customers drive the cheapest car, live in the cheapest neighborhood, buy the cheapest machine tool or consult the cheapest attorney.
 Customer decisions are much more complex than that.

-When our customer appears to be exceptionally price sensitive, we can conclude two things: the customer has attractive alternatives to the product, and he can not find a reason for choosing our product over alternatives because of anything more important in the hierarchy, so he chooses on price.
+When our customer appears to be exceptionally price sensitive, we can conclude two things: the customer has attractive alternatives to the product, and he cannot find a reason for choosing our product over alternatives because of anything more important in the hierarchy, so he chooses on price.
 The difference we offer in value does not outweigh the premium we are demanding.
-Viewed from the customer's perspective, price sensitivity represents a company's failure to create an important difference over competitors in the value the customer receives.
+Viewed from the customer’s perspective, price sensitivity represents a company’s failure to create an important difference over competitors in the value the customer receives.

 A few examples illustrate the point.
 One company needed an additional product to improve the productivity of its distribution channel.
 It found an imported product to sell and brought it to the market at a price equal to its import price plus a standard mark-up for selling and administrative expenses.